The Patent Process

 Utility Patents.

-A utility patent is a patent that covers the creation of a new or improved — and useful — product, process, machine, or other useful product or method (including software, methods of doing business, and a wide range of new and useful inventions).
+A utility patent is a patent that covers the creation of a new or improved — and useful — product, process, machine, or other product or method (including software, methods of doing business, and a wide range of new and useful inventions).
 A utility patent prevents competitors from making, using, or selling the invention without authorization.

 Design Patents.